 Revolutionary headphones from Audeze

 Rarely do I get my hands on a product as ambitious as the Audeze Mobius headphones.
-They offer an immersive sonic experience that's completely unique from any other headphones.
+They offer an immersive sonic experience that's unique from any other headphones.
 Audeze designed these innovative over-ears with gamers in mind, but I enjoyed using them for movies and music, too.
 So much so that I wrote an in-depth article — complete with impressions from some our in-house video game experts.

 Packed with cutting-edge technology

 The Mobius headphones are Audeze's first planar magnetic headphones that will play music wirelessly via Bluetooth — which is special enough.
 But they also feature a head-tracking technology originally developed by Waves Audio for recording engineers.

 Inside the headphones, there's an eight-core Processor driving a six-way gyroscope and accelerometer.
 What does all that mean?
 The Mobius tracks the position of your head up to 1,000 times per second.
 As you nod or turn your head, the sound field stays fixed and centered.